sack212/BasicAzureCamp/HOL/working-with-the-new-portal/README.md

 Historically, managing a resource (a user-managed entity such as a database server, database or Web App) in Microsoft Azure required you to perform operations against one resource at a time.
 When developing for the cloud today, we are often managing _individual resources_ (databases, storage, cloud services, virtual machines, and so on).
 It is left up to us, as cloud developers and IT professionals, to piece these resources together in a meaningful way and manage them over time.
 The Microsoft Azure Preview portal was designed to bring together all of the individual resources of an application into a consolidated view.
 Resource group is a new concept in Azure that serves as the lifecycle boundary for all of its resources.

-In this task, you will learn about the preview portal and how to create a new Web App and a SQL Server using it.
+In this task, you will learn about the preview portal and how to create a new Web App and a SQL Database using it.

 1. Open a browser and browse to http://portal.azure.com and log in using your credentials.